 There are a number of travel routers on the market today, which range in price and features.
 All the below models would make for a good choice, and the model you choose will depend on your budget and required features.

-We currently use a Netgear Trek N300 (PR2000); however, Netgear sadly discontinued this model in 2017.
+We currently use a Juplink EC3-750 which replaces our previous and now discontinued Netgear Trek N300 (PR2000).
 We also use the Netgear Nighthawk M1 on some trips when we need access to the Internet as this functions primarily as a mobile hotspot, but it can also be used as a travel router.

 So the below are our current favorite recommendations: